Demand-Side Scheduling Based on Multi-Agent Deep Actor-Critic Learning for Smart Grids: Experiments

 \subsection{Comparison with ECS}

-We compare our proposed MAPPO algorithm-based method to the Energy Consumption Scheduler (ECS) method proposed by \cite{mohsenian10}, which is also a DSM-based solution.
-Instead of making decisions online as with MAPPO, ECS requires the following information in advance to schedule all energy consumption for the next day: (i) the total planned energy consumption for each household appliance for the entire day, and (ii) the mathematical function used to determine the price of electricity for a given time period.
-For a better comparison, we adapted the experimental setup to match the method used for ECS in its original paper: we considered a smart grid system with $N=10$ households, split each day into $H=24$ equal time intervals, fixed the length of operation of each task such that $l^m_n = 1 / \lambda_n^m$, and used a quadratic price function as described in (\ref{eq_price_quad}).
+We compare our proposed MAPPO based method to the Energy Consumption Scheduler (ECS) method proposed by \cite{mohsenian10}.
+Instead of making decisions online as with MAPPO, ECS requires the following information in advance to schedule all energy consumption for the next day: (i) the mathematical function used to determine the price of electricity for each time step, and (ii) the total planned energy consumption for each household appliance for the entire day, computed as follows:

+For a better comparison, we adapted the experimental setup to match the method used for ECS in its original paper: we considered a system of $N=10$ households, split each day into $H=24$ equal time intervals, fixed the length of operation of each task such that $l^m_n = 1 / \lambda_n^m$, and used a quadratic price function (\ref{eq_price_quad}).
 We also consider different values of the multiplier $w$ for the cost constraint in the reward function (\ref{eq_reward}).